 The partnership came from a mutual ambition to gain visibility and footfall for both LPAC and Waterside Shopping Centre.

-I was brought on as Associate Producer for the project.
+I was Associate Producer for the project.
 This included programming the space with theatre shows, workshops, scratch events and meet-ups; running the space throughout the residency; producing a community play that was rehearsed in Waterside and performed in Paines Plough’s Roundabout at the end of the festival; first point of contact for artists, the team and audiences.

 This was a big project that took a hugely dedicated team to pull off!
 I am over the moon with the response; the majority of visitors to the space were curious passers by, and that was exactly the hope for LPAC; to reach people they don’t normally reach.